 You can make these little fellas large and pudgier, or small and thin — the size is up to you.
 Either way you’ll probably want more than one ;)

-And speaking of that, you can either use regular chocolate or chocolate chips here for the melted chocolate, or go with some chopped raw chocolate bars, or make a DIY magic shell if you prefer (though it does make a thinner coating that is not room temperature stable, but on the up side it gives you control over the sweetener you want to use, and allows you to use carob instead of cacao for an alternative + it’s easy to make!
+And speaking of that, you can either use regular chocolate or chocolate chips here for the melted chocolate, or go with some chopped raw chocolate bars, or for a homemade and actually raw version use this DIY magic shell if you prefer (though it does make a thinner coating that is not room temperature stable, but on the up side it gives you control over the sweetener you want to use, and allows you to use carob instead of cacao for an alternative + it’s easy to make!
 So up to you).

 A soft, chocolatey, marshmallowy mini raw candy bar with a melt-in-your-mouth hemp filling.
 Dairy-free and gluten-free.